Non-toxic plants

 Is Kaempferia or Peacock Ginger Toxic For Cats

-Kaempferia, often known as Peacock Ginger, is not poisonous to cats.
-Kaempferia has been classified as a non-toxic plant for cats by the American Society for the Prevention of Cruelty to Animals (ASPCA).
-The plant is also considered to be safe for horses and dogs.
+Kaempferia, commonly referred to as Peacock Ginger, is not toxic to cats.
+In fact, the American Society for the Prevention of Cruelty to Animals (ASPCA) has classified Kaempferia as a non-toxic plant for cats, as well as for horses and dogs.

 Can Cats Eat Kaempferia or Peacock Ginger?